khan5ula/noted/README.md

-Entries 📝 is a small command line utility for creating and reading quick notes.
-I wrote Entries because I like to take notes whenever I make system configurations.
-If (when) something goes wrong, it's easier to rollback when I have record of what I've done.
+Entries is a small command line utility for creating and reading quick notes.
+Entries allows you to write a quick terminal note without having to worry about storing the note.
+Entries will keep all your notes in a file and allows you to quickly read them.

+Entries is especially nice with drop-down terminals such as [yakuake](https://apps.kde.org/yakuake/) or [ddterm](https://github.com/ddterm/gnome-shell-extension-ddterm).

 Entries is written in C.

 ## Instructions

-Entries takes one argument: `new`, `all` or `clear`.
+Available arguments:

+- new (n)
+- all (a)
+- first (f)
+- first COUNT (f COUNT)
+- last (l)
+- last COUNT (l COUNT)
+- clear (rm)

 Create a new entry with `new`: